-Mandatory for fiscal years beginning on or after Endorsed by EU Commission Standard 1 IFRS 9 Financial Instruments (standard and further amendments) Pending No IFRS 10 Consolidated Financial Statements Jan.
+Mandatory for fiscal years beginning on or after Endorsed by EU Commission Standard IFRS 9 Financial Instruments (standard and further amendments) Pending No IFRS 10 Consolidated Financial Statements Jan.
 1, 2014 Yes IFRS 11 Joint Arrangements Jan.
 1, 2014 Yes IFRS 12 Disclosure of Interests in Other Entities Jan.
 1, 2014 Yes IFRS 14 Regulatory Deferral Accounts Jan.
 1, 2016 No IFRS 10/11/12 Amendments to the Transitional Provisions on Consolidation Standards Jan.
 1, 2014 Yes IFRS 10/12, IAS 27 Investment Entities (amendments) Jan.
-1, 2014 Yes IAS 19 Defined Benefit Plans: Employee Contributions (amendments) 01.07.2014 No IAS 27 Separate Financial Statements (revised 2011) Jan.
-1, 2014 Yes IAS 28 Investments in Associates and Joint Ventures (revised 2011) Jan.
+1, 2014 Yes IAS 19 Defined Benefit Plans: Employee Contributions (amendments) July 1, 2014 No AS 27 Separate Financial Statements (revised 2011) Jan.
+1, 2014 Yes AS 28 Investments in Associates and Joint Ventures (revised 2011) Jan.
 1, 2014 Yes IAS 32 Adjustments to Offsetting Financial Assets and Financial Liabilities Jan.
 1, 2014 Yes IAS 39 Novation of Derivatives and Continuation of Hedge Accounting Jan.
-1, 2014 Yes Various Annual Improvement Project 2010-2012 and 2011-2013 July 1, 2014 No Interpreta ations IFRIC 21 Interpretation of Accounting for Levies Jan.
-1, 2014 No changes the definition of "control" so that the same criteria are applied to all companies to determine a controlling relationship.
-This definition is supported by wide-ranging application guidelines illustrating the various ways that a reporting company (investor) can control another company (investment).
-The riskopportunity approach previously specified by SIC-12 is no longer relevant for the purpose of assessing the existence of control under IFRS 10.
+1, 2014 Yes Various Annual Improvement Project 2010-2012 and 2011-2013 July 1, 2014 No Interpretation ns IFRIC 21 Interpretation of Accounting for Levies Jan.
+1, 2014 No

+Effects on the Consolidated Financial Statements are expected above all from the new standard on consolidated financial statements IFRS 10, which was published in May 2010 as part of a "package" of five new and revised standards.
+IFRS 10 changes the definition of "control" so that the same criteria are applied to all companies to determine a controlling relationship.
+This definition is supported by wideranging application guidelines illustrating the various ways that a reporting company (investor) can control another company (investment).
+The risk-opportunity approach previously specified by SIC-12 is no longer relevant for the purpose of assessing the existence of control under IFRS 10.
 The amendments mean that shares in the special-purpose vehicles European Founders Fund No. 2 and No. 3, which are fully consolidated until December 31, 2013, are regarded as associates as of January 1, 2014 and accounted for in the Consolidated Financial Statements using the equity method.
 This will not have any impact on net income or shareholders' equity.
 However, the application of the equity method means that assets which were previously disclosed separately (as of December 31, 2013 mainly other non-current assets and shares in associated companies) and liabilities (as of December 31, 2013 mainly liabilities due to minority interests) will be disclosed in future in a summarized form under the item "Shares in associated companies"; the profit contributions from these funds will be disclosed in future in a line in "Result from associated companies".
 IFRS 10 is to be applied retrospectively, i.e. in the case described as if the equity method had always been applied.